We hear it in the news—Greece: financial crisis, the edge of default, Euro near collapse, the brink of bankruptcy!

 Strangers are welcome—in Greek, philoxenia.
 Hospitality is so ingrained that it’s as involuntary as breathing.
 With good food, good company, and family, life can feel so rich in Greece.

-There is no excess, no commercialism, never a dull moment.
-Greece harbors sunny skies and sunny people, even through such dark times.
+There is no excess, no commercialism and never a dull moment.
+Greece harbors sunny skies and sunny people, even through dark times.

 The Greeks continue strong for over 2,000 years, even having seen war, tragedy, and foreign invasion… and what do they say?

-When you visit Greece, you’ll get a strong impression, mark my words.
+When you visit Greece, it will move you.
+Mark my words.